w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students to outline the different types of navigational methods that exist and provide examples for each.
 Assess how students understand and communicate those different types of navigational methods for websites, documents, and applications.
+* Practical &mdash; Give students an interface with excessive use of navigational components and ask them to determine which of these navigational components are necessary and which should be removed.
+Assess how students select navigational components to avoid distraction and unnecessary noise.
 * Portfolio &mdash; Have students design the navigation menu and other navigational components for a website.
 Assess how students understand accessibility features of navigation across websites and applications.

 ## Teaching Resources